 - Store brands do not give a fair price back to Queensland dairy farmers

 - Some stores have used their size to force down the price of milk below commercial prices

-- FACT: Major retailers maximise shelf space and advertising for their store branded milk, limiting product choice for consumers.
+- Major retailers maximise shelf space and advertising for their store branded milk, limiting product choice for consumers.